Piflufolastat (18F)

 Piflufolastat (^{18}F), sold under the brand name Pylarify among others, is a radioactive diagnostic agent used for positron emission tomography (PET) imaging.
 It is given by intravenous injection.

-The most common adverse reactions include headache, altered taste, and fatigue.
+The most common adverse reactions include transcient headache, altered taste, and fatigue.

 Piflufolastat (^{18}F) was approved for medical use in the United States in May 2021.
 It is the second PSMA-targeted PET imaging drug approved by the U.S. Food and Drug Administration (FDA).
 The first approved PSMA-targeted PET imaging drug is Ga 68 PSMA-11.

 Medical uses

 Piflufolastat (^{18}F) is indicated for people with suspected prostate cancer metastasis (when cancer cells spread from the place where they first formed to another part of the body) who are potentially curable by surgery or other therapy.
 Piflufolastat (^{18}F) is also indicated for people with suspected prostate cancer recurrence based on elevated serum prostate-specific antigen (PSA) levels.